Groupe SEB

 SEB S.A. or better known as Groupe SEB (Société d'Emboutissage de Bourgogne) is a large French consortium that produces small appliances, and it is the world's largest manufacturer of cookware.
 Notable brand names associated with Groupe SEB include All-Clad, IMUSA, Krups, Moulinex, Rowenta, Tefal (including OBH Nordica), Mirro and WMF Group.
 According to the Groupe SEB website, they have faced considerable competition from low-price Chinese competitors, but have managed to maintain a constant sales level.
 A large proportion of their product lines are now manufactured in China.
-Its headquarters are in Ecully, a Lyon suburb.
+Its headquarters are in Écully, a Lyon suburb.